locessentials/eng401-business-english-us/unit4/week10/week10-overview.md

 ## Topics Covered

 ### Subtopics
-- **Technical specifications structure and format**
+- **Teamwork, team building and documentation for team management**
-- **Standardized terminology in specifications**
+- **Culture and intercultural competency**
-- **Technical documentation types and purposes**
+- **Intersectionality and individualism**
-- **Language precision in technical documentation**
+- **Work culture and expectations**

 ## Class Activities

 ### Tuesday Class Activities
-- Assignment introduction: Team Charter (segundo parcial)
+- Assignment introduction: Team Charter
 - Introduction to interculturally competent teamwork
-- Discussion: Do's and Don'ts of Teamwork
+- Discussion: Do's and Don'ts of Teamwork / Cultural Expectations about Teamwork
-- Group activity: Identifying framework for understanding teamwork
+- Group activity: Frameworks for understanding teamwork

 ### Thursday Class Activities
 - Understanding terminology related to intercultural competency
-- Discussion: Comparative analysis of expectations about teamwork in different cultures
+- Self evaluation of specific intercultural competencies

 ## Independent Activities

-### Assignment: Team Charter (segundo parcial)
+### Assignment: Team Charter
 - Work with a team and identify the project you have come together to deliver
 - Develop the team charter that will guide your teamwork
 - **Due date:** Sunday of Week 10